White Rose Maths Review 2026Teacher explaining white rose maths: an in-depth teacher review to pupils in a UK classroom, mathematics teaching

 White Rose Maths aims to make teaching mathematics easier and more effective.

 Many schools don't have the time to develop the learning resources to fill the learning gaps.
 Developing maths learning materials like any other subject requires a lot of time the schools don't always have.
 The White Rose resources are well suited to curriculum integration.
-The program comes with a plethora of problem-solving questions and randomly generated questions that are designed to really stretch pupils abilities.
+The programme comes with a plethora of problem-solving questions and randomly generated questions that are designed to really stretch learners abilities.

 "Our aim is for young mathematicians to become: